 A Canadian study, which analyzed results from 38 trials, showed that patients who received an infusion of hydroxyethyl starch weren’t any less likely to die than those treated with other types of blood volume boosters.

 Hydroxyethyl starch is a natural product taken from waxy maize.
-It is given intravenously to patients in critical condition to replace blood volume and improve the viscosity of the blood.
+It is for patients in critical condition to replace blood volume and improve the viscosity of the blood.

 Hypovolemia is very serious and can lead to diminished organ blood flow, decreased oxygen to various organs and organ failure.
-Blood volume substitutes such as the one produced by Fresenius, combined with basin solutions, are designed to compensate for blood volume changes and to improve the chance of survival and recovery.
+Blood volume substitutes such as the one produced by Fresenius, combined with basin solutions, to compensate for blood volume changes and to improve the chance of survival and recovery.